redacoda/sudoku-generator/README.md

 # Sudoku Generator Program

-This program is divided into several parts.
+This program is divided into 2 parts.

 ## Part 1: Generation